byu-oit-appdev/sans-server/docs/sans-server.md

 - *request* - An optional string or object that defines the request.
 If a string is provided then that string will be interpreted as the path and all other properties will use defaults.
 If an object is used then these options are available:

     - *body* - A string or plain object to pass in as the body.
-If this is a JSON string and a header specifies `Content-Type: application/json` then the Sans-Server will automatically convert the JSON string into an object.
+If the [body is an object](#request-body) then it may represent form input or JSON input.
 Defaults to `undefined`.

     - *headers* - An object with keys and string values that represent the request headers.
 Defaults to `{}`.